Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 There must be demands for accountability.

-Because these are the type of missiles that Iran hit them with.
+All right, let's look at these MIRVs real quick because these are the type of missiles that Iran hit them with.

-Iran's MERV missile strike.
+Iran's MIRV missile strike.

-Uh well, they're Iran missiles, but they came from the Houthis.
+Well, they're Iran missiles, but they came from the Houthis.

 Israel in a dangerous development.

-Israeli sources have revealed that Iran's major attack today employed ballistic missiles with multiple independently targetable re-entry vehicles, MIRVS, marking the first use of such technology in direct confrontations between Tehran and Tel Aviv.
+Israeli sources have revealed that Iran's major attack today employed ballistic missiles with multiple independently targetable re-entry vehicles, M-I-R-V-S, marking the first use of such technology in direct confrontations between Tehran and Tel Aviv.

 So these are Iranian missiles, but the Houthis used them on their last attack two days ago.